Enforcing constraints for interpolation and extrapolation in Generative Adversarial Networks: Numerical results

-The noise that is added to the constraint residual in order to suppress the possibility of a GAN instability is $\sim {\cal{N}} (0,0.01^2/M)$ which corresponds to a Gaussian random variable with mean 0 and standard deviation $0.01/\sqrt{M}=0.01/100.$ As we have already mentioned in Section \ref{add_noise} this choice was guided from previous experience with stochastic optimization algorithms and general MC considerations.
+The constraint residual for the true samples was taken to be $\epsilon_D(x) \sim {\cal{N}} (0,0.01^2/M)$ which corresponds to a Gaussian random variable with mean 0 and standard deviation $0.01/\sqrt{M}=0.01/100.$ As we have already mentioned in Section \ref{add_noise} this choice was guided from previous experience with stochastic optimization algorithms and general MC considerations.
 In general, we do not want to add a noise that is too large because that would defeat the purpose of enforcing the constraint.

 Following the discussion in Section \ref{gan_framework} we include results from different diagnostics to ensure that the generator does indeed produce samples $x$ that satisfy the prescribed constraint.
 Fig. \ref{plot_symmetric_1a} shows results for the evolution of the {\it absolute value} of the game-theoretic error towards the optimum value.
 In particular, the {\it absolute value} of the discriminator error should converge to $\ln 4 \approx 1.3863$ while the {\it absolute value} of the generator error should converge to $\ln 2 \approx 0.6931.$ Whether or not we enforce the constraint the absolute values of the errors for the discriminator and the generator converge to about 1.3861 and 0.6934 respectively.
 We can translate these values to the relative errors of the learned probabilities $D(x)$ and $D(G(z))$ from their theoretical values.
 We find that the relative error for the discriminator error is about $0.0001\%$ while for the generator is $0.01\%$.
 As expected from the construction and theoretical properties, the discriminator trains more efficiently than the generator.
 Both come very close to the game-theoretic optimum.
 From Fig. \ref{plot_symmetric_1a} we see that this convergence is achieved early on.
 However, this is not enough to guarantee that the target function $x=1-(2z-1)^2$ is actually learned.